okrag/anti-tests/README.md

-# Anti tests chrome extension
+# Chrome extension for bypassing focus check on test sites